yegor256/blog/_drafts/jcabi-http.md

 ## Simplicity

 For me, this was the most important requirement.
 The client must be simple and easy to use.
-In most cases, I need only to make an HTTP request and parse JSON response to return a value.
+In most cases, I need only to make an HTTP request and parse the JSON response to return a value.
 For example, this is how I use the new client to return a current EUR rate:

 {% highlight java linenos=table %}
 String rate = new JdkRequest("http://www.getexchangerates.com/api/latest.json")